 - 1 tsp Maple Syrup

-In a serving bowl, poor the chia pudding.
+In a serving bowl, pour the chia pudding.
 Top it with chopped dates and walnuts, cinnamon and maple syrup.

 The girls loved it.
 Hope you enjoy it too!